Cal Poly visits Jones and CSU Bakersfield - WTOP News

 Bakersfield, California; Thursday, 9:30 p.m.
 EST

-BOTTOM LINE: CSU Bakersfield takes on Cal Poly after Jemel Jones scored 20 points in CSU Bakersfield’s 83-79 loss to the UC Riverside Highlanders.
+BOTTOM LINE: CSU Bakersfield hosts Cal Poly after Jemel Jones scored 20 points in CSU Bakersfield’s 83-79 loss to the UC Riverside Highlanders.

-The Roadrunners are 7-2 in home games.
-CSU Bakersfield has a 6-8 record in games decided by at least 10 points.
+The Roadrunners have gone 7-2 in home games.
+CSU Bakersfield is 6-9 against opponents over .500.

-The Mustangs are 1-8 in Big West play.
-Cal Poly has a 1-8 record in games decided by at least 10 points.
+The Mustangs have gone 1-8 against Big West opponents.
+Cal Poly is 2-3 when it turns the ball over less than its opponents and averages 16.7 turnovers per game.

-CSU Bakersfield scores 74.8 points per game, 9.5 fewer points than the 84.3 Cal Poly gives up.
-Cal Poly has shot at a 45.0% rate from the field this season, 0.4 percentage points above the 44.6% shooting opponents of CSU Bakersfield have averaged.
+CSU Bakersfield’s average of 6.9 made 3-pointers per game is 1.8 fewer made shots on average than the 8.7 per game Cal Poly allows.
+Cal Poly averages 10.7 made 3-pointers per game this season, 3.8 more made shots on average than the 6.9 per game CSU Bakersfield gives up.

-The Roadrunners and Mustangs square off Thursday for the first time in conference play this season.

 TOP PERFORMERS: CJ Hardy is averaging 9.7 points for the Roadrunners.
-Jones is averaging 18.5 points over the past 10 games.
+Jones is averaging 21.5 points over the last 10 games.

-Owen Koonce is scoring 17.4 points per game and averaging 5.3 rebounds for the Mustangs.
+Owen Koonce is averaging 17.4 points and 5.3 rebounds for the Mustangs.
 Jarred Hyder is averaging 3.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Roadrunners: 5-5, averaging 73.4 points, 29.4 rebounds, 8.9 assists, 7.2 steals and 2.0 blocks per game while shooting 43.0% from the field.
 Their opponents have averaged 74.6 points per game.